2022 Sri Lankan protests: Departures to foreign states

 Housing Development Authority Chairman and former MP Duminda Silva left for Singapore on 7 May.
 Silva was convicted of murdering a rival politician and his supporters in 2011 and had been sentenced to death in 2016 but was pardoned by Gotabaya Rajapaksa in 2021.
 On 9 May 2022 Yoshitha Rajapaksa, the second son of Mahinda Rajapaksa and his acting chief of staff, left the country with his family.
 On 13 May 2022, local media reported that State Minister of Rural Road Development Pillayan had fled to Malaysia after the resignation of Mahinda Rajapaksa.
 Pillayan had been charged and arrested for the murder of a rival MP but was acquitted after the Attorney General withdrew charges against him following the election victory of Gotabaya Rajapaksa.

 On 8 July, Namal Rajapaksa's wife, Limini Weerasinghe, and her son left for France via Singapore.
 However, Namal Rajapaksa denied claims that she fled via a tweet and showed his frustration against the incident being reported as breaking news by a local newspaper.

 On 12 July, Basil Rajapaksa, who attempted to flee the country via Bandaranaike International Airport, was forced to turn back after he was met with strong protests at the airport.
 The immigration and emigration officers attached to Silk Road Departures, which provides a dedicated service to VIPs, also withdrew from their duties.
 On the same day, The Hindu reported that the United States rejected President Rajapaksa's recent request for a visa.

 On 13 July, Gotabaya Rajapaksa fled the country in an SLAF aircraft and arrived at Maldives.
 On 15 July, Supreme Court issued a temporary travel ban on Mahinda Rajapaksa and Basil Rajapaksa, barring them from flying out of the country until 28 July.

+In a later interview with Sri Lankan geopolitical analyst and author Asanga Abeyagoonasekera, Gotabaya Rajapaksa claimed that the Central Intelligence Agency (CIA) played a direct role in his removal from office.
+This account is documented in the book Winds of Change: Geopolitics at the Crossroads of South and Southeast Asia, published by World Scientific in 2026.